statilytic/Cafe-Sales-C/README.md

 # Sales Cafe Cleaning Project using SQL

 This project focuses on cleaning raw sales data from a cafe in preparation for analysis.
-The data consisted of missing values and inconsistencies.
+The data consists of missing values and inconsistencies.

 ## Data